imgopi41/Formula1_PrettyTable/README.md

 **V. Application & Future enhancements**

-This F1 Dataframe can be further implemented with extra data, Emoji's can be used at there there respective Countries and with unique data inside the table.
+This F1 table can be further implemented with extra data, Emoji's can be used at there there respective Countries and with unique data inside the table.